My Preferred Go, React with TypeScript, and PostgreSQL Project Environment

 • /build: Build artifacts, generated via Make commands.

-• /Makefile: At the root, a Makefile with commands like make build-cmd, make start-web, and make migrate-db.
+• Makefile: Commands like make build-cmd, make start-web, and make migrate-db.

 This structure scales well.
 For example, in a project for an e-commerce platform, I built a Go API in /cmd/api to manage product data stored in PostgreSQL, with shared database helpers in /pkg/db.
 The React with TypeScript frontend lived in /web/src to display the catalog, and migrations in /data managed the database schema.
-Using direnv, I set project-specific variables in .envrc (loaded from /conf), and a Makefile automated API builds and database migrations.
-In VS Code, I leveraged its integrated terminal to run Make commands and its Git integration to manage commits, saving hours when a tight deadline loomed and letting me focus on optimizing the system’s performance under pressure.
+Using direnv, I set project-specific variables in .envrc, and a Makefile automated API builds and database migrations.

 Why This Works for Me